-Did the Employee Have An Accident?
+Did the Employee Have An Accident Under Louisiana Workers Compensation?

-In order for an injured worker to recover workers compensation benefits in Louisiana, the employee must prove that a work-related accident occurred and that an injury was sustained.
+For an injured worker to recover workers compensation benefits in Louisiana, the employee must prove that a work-related accident occurred and that an injury was sustained.

 So basically, besides occupational disease and other types of work-related illnesses, there must have been a specific accident for an injured employee to recover under Louisiana workers compensation.